BlueBrain/nexus/src/main/paradox/docs/api/admin/admin-projects-api.md

 - Define settings that apply for operations on all sub-resources.
 - Provide isolation from resources inside other projects.
 This behavior can be changed by defining @ref:[resolvers](../kg/kg-resolvers-api.md)

 Access to resources in the system depends on the access control list set for them.
 A caller may need to prove its identity by means of an **access token** passed in the `Authorization` header (`Authorization: Bearer {token}`).
 Please visit @ref:[Authentication](../iam/authentication.md) to learn more about retrieving access tokens.

+@@@ note { .tip title="Authorization notes" }

+When  creating projects, the caller must have `projects/create` permissions on the current path of the project or the ancestor paths.

+When  updating projects, the caller must have `projects/write` permissions on the current path of the project or the ancestor paths.

+When  reading projects, the caller must have `projects/read` permissions on the current path of the project or the ancestor paths.

+@@@

 ## Project payload